Published: May 2017

 - Are projects proceeding in accordance with budgets and timelines?

-Our process for deciding to make this grant involved conversations with Target Malaria, the Gates Foundation, Kevin Esvelt, Stephanie James, and several other people.
+Our process for deciding to recommend this grant involved conversations with Target Malaria, the Gates Foundation, Kevin Esvelt, Stephanie James, and several other people.
 Our work was reviewed by two of the Open Philanthropy Project’s scientific advisors, Chris Somerville and Daniel Martin-Alarcon.

 |Hammond et al. 2016||Source (archive)|